-Mr. FU acts as managing director of China Daily’s China Watch Institute and columnist mainly addressing China-Europe issues.
-After ending his eight-year posting as China Daily’s chief correspondent in the European Union Bureau, he is now in charge of the communication-led think tank, China Watch, launched by China Daily to forge a network of global thinkers on China issues.
+FU Jing acts as managing director of China Daily’s China Watch Institute and columnist mainly addressing China-Europe issues.
+After eight years as China Daily’s chief correspondent in the European Union Bureau, he is now in charge of the communication-led think tank, China Watch.

-During his almost two-decade stint in achieving journalism excellence, Mr. Fu has covered macro economy, agriculture, rural issues, migrants, urbanization, climate change and energy, poverty and human development, science & technology and for a long period of time, he is a member of the news room’s breaking news taskforce.
-Since 2009, Mr. FU has been following diplomatic tours for Chinese president and premier.
-In 2016 he became the Deputy chief of China Daily European Bureau.
-During his stay in Brussels and London, he has travelled to many European and neighboring countries to cover Sino-Europe relations.
+During his nearly two decades of career, FU Jing’s journalism has focused on various fields, and for a long period of time, he has been a member of the news room’s breaking news taskforce.
+Since 2009, FU Jing has been following diplomatic tours for the Chinese president and premier.
+In 2016 he became the Deputy Chief of China Daily European Bureau.

-In 2015, Mr. FU won the first prize of China News Award for his article “Silk Road initiatives fit into EU recovery goals”.
-Owing to his outstanding career experience, he was nominated by the Changjiang and Taofen Journalism Award in 2016, the highest national honor for Chinese newsroom professionals.
-He was also awarded the “May Day Labour Medal” for his remarkable performance in the Wenchuan earthquake in Sichuan in 2008 .
+In 2015, FU Jing won the first prize of China News Award, and he was nominated by the Changjiang and Taofen Journalism Award in 2016.
+He was also awarded the “May Day Labor Medal” in 2008.

 Widely recognized as one of the most talented violinists of his generation, Mr. GAO Can enjoys an international career, appearing with major orchestras and at prestigious venues and festivals throughout the world.